cmt5270/Fellowship/README.md

 # Fellowship Technical Assessment
-Prep, practice, and execution of the technical assessment for the Harris Social Impact Fellowship
+Prep, practice, and execution of the technical assessment for a fellowship application